peterpih/WilliamCargilfield/README.md

 4. Click on 4 to answer, incorrect pairs are repeated
 5. Repeat, can be with any operator
 6. finished when all permutations are done

+###Memory Game
+1. Use vocabulary words in a memory game